Most of us are taking too much of each various supplement. This could be just as bad as missing these nutrients though. Plus, it’s expensive.

 I pulse through pretty much every form of magnesium.
 I own almost every form individually as well as various blends.
 I try different forms every so often and stick with whatever causes me to notice anything.
 I am also pulsing through electrolytes and various forms of unrefined salt.
 I take a small amount of calcium once or twice a month.

 I pulse very slowly with iodine.
 Over the years I have tried various doses of iodine.
-What I have found to work the best is focusing on nutritional balancing which I am doing by pulsing almost any nutrient I understand enough about, while slowly pulsing enough iodine to push a small amount of detox without enough to make me feel worn out or other detox symptoms.
+But focusing on nutritional balancing while slowly pulsing enough iodine allows me to push a small amount of detox without exceeding what my body is currently capable of due to my nutrient balance.
 There are times I go weeks without any iodine, and when I finally do get more, I don’t notice much of anything at any dose.
 And then there are times I reintroduce iodine and my body responds very well to it so I continue getting more for a bit.
 I am rebuilding my trillions of cells by giving them what they want without overdoing it.

 More info about Pulse Dosing